Chanty

 Enterprise-Grade Security and Compliance

-Unlike Skype, which stores data on Microsoft’s servers, Rocket.Chat allows businesses to self-host their communication platform, ensuring GDPR, HIPAA, and ISO 27001 compliance.
+Unlike Skype, which stored data on Microsoft’s servers, Rocket.Chat allows businesses to self-host their communication platform, ensuring GDPR, HIPAA, and ISO 27001 compliance.
 This level of security eliminates the risks associated with third-party service providers and ensures that sensitive data remains fully under company control.

 Seamless Team Collaboration with Customization